Glastonbury 2023 line-up: Who are The Churnups?

 Curiously, ‘Over And Out’ is the title of a 2005 song by Foo Fighters – whose name has also been associated with The Churnups.
 Some fans online have unearthed a 2021 Seattle Times article in which it’s said that frontman Dave Grohl used to be in a band called ‘Churn’.

-The Foos – who have previously played surprise gigs under the moniker The Holy Shits – have space in their schedule to make a return to Glastonbury, having headlined the event in 2017.
+The Foos – who have previously played surprise gigs under the moniker The Holy Shits – have space in their schedule to make a return to Glastonbury as it stands.
+They headlined the event in 2017, after being forced to cancel their appearance two years prior.

 Last year, Grohl made a special guest appearance during Paul McCartney’s headline show on the Pyramid Stage along with Bruce Springsteen.

-Foo Fighters, meanwhile, are due to release their 11th album – and first since the death of drummer Taylor Hawkins – on June 2.
+Foo Fighters, meanwhile, are due to release their 11th album – and first since Hawkins’ death in March 2022 – this Friday (June 2).
 Titled ‘But Here We Are’, the upcoming record has been previewed by the singles ‘Rescued’, ‘Under You’, ‘Show Me How’ and ‘The Teacher’.

 Aside from The Churnups’ set, there are multiple ‘TBA’ slots on the Glastonbury 2023 line-up – the most prominent being two on the Woodsies stage (Friday, June 23 at 7:30pm BST, and Saturday, June 24 at 6pm BST).